ocsIITH/.github/profile/README.md

 ## 📁 Repositories

-All repositories under this organization are **private**, as they contain sensitive internal tools, data pipelines and automation systems critical to the placement process.
+All repositories under this organization are **private** for obvious reason.

 ---